 Routine maintenance work such as trimming and edging should largely be finished since growth will all but have ceased.
-This being the case, the emphasis will be on reducing sand build-up on the faces of well used bunkers and moving sand back up the face after wash-out.
-This may have been an on-going requirement this year.
+This being the case, the emphasis will be on reducing sand build-up on the faces of well used bunkers and moving sand back up the face after wash-out: this being a regular requirement for some last month.
 Any planned bunker renovations (see last month's comments) should now be underway and regular updates and photographs should be made available via the club's website and/or notice board.
 For most courses, it is a case of maintaining bunkers in a good playable condition and to this end it may require opening up existing drain lines and cleaning out blocked pipes or adding additional drainage.
 The other likely requirement is for re-turfing of droughted or worn/damaged banks.
-Where this is the case, this task is best completed early in order to give the turf maximum time to grow in and settle.
-All areas recently re-turfed should be kept out of play to avoid further damage.
+Where this is the case, this task is best completed early in the winter in order to give the turf maximum time to grow in and settle down.
+All areas recently returfed should be kept out of play to avoid further damage.